How much does an AC condenser cost to replace?

 Window AC condenser prices

 Window AC condenser prices are $300 to $1,100 with installation.
-Replacing a window AC unit is recommended if it is no longer under warranty and does not adequately cool the room after cleaning the filter and coils.
+Replacing the entire window AC unit is recommended if it's no longer under warranty and does not adequately cool the room after you clean the filter and coils.

 Home AC condenser replacement cost factors

-- Time of year – HVAC companies charge more during busy hotter months and may offer discounts during cooler seasons.
+Time of year – HVAC companies typically charge more in the summer and winter.

 AC coil replacement labor cost